Updated: Aug 12

 Be open to crying - You will have times you want to cry because it doesn’t meet your expectations, Embrace it, and then let it out in tears.
 Especially you men.

-Be ready to learn - As always you never know what will happen.
+Be ready to learn - You never know what will happen.
 Take those times to learn and open that box.
-It is going to help you to see, think, try, wait, and share.
+It will help you see, think, try, wait, and share.

 Connect with Rodney Turner